tbreuss/mithril-by-examples/examples/lifecycle-methods.md

 layout: layouts/example.html
 ---

-An example showing all lifecycle methods from Mithril.
+An example showing all lifecycle methods from Mithril.js.

 ## JavaScript